 The importance of a good hearty breakfast (or lunch depending on your tee-time) can't be overemphasised.
 As well as that, having a selection of slow energy-releasing snacks and drinks in your golf bag is imperative.

-We've all felt those hunger signs as we round the turn, so if you start to view your food and drink as fuel while eating little and often throughout the round, you'll score better.
+We've all felt those hunger signs as we round the turn, so if you start to view your food and drink as fuel while eating little and often throughout the round, you'll likely score better.

 Get a good night's sleep